 Plans, diagrams, and step-by-step instructions for building a simple 4-by-6-foot outdoor shed.

 Have you been longing for a shed where you can store lawn and garden equipment, sports equipment, compact outdoor furniture, and miscellaneous tools and supplies?
-When inconspicuous, functional storage is all you’re looking for, the lean-to is the perfect solution.
+When inconspicuous, functional storage is all you’re looking for, a lean-to shed is the perfect solution.

 Because the shed is designed to abut to another structure, the foundation need only be pressure-treated skids, the roof pitched in only one direction to shed water, and the back wall sheathed with 1/2-inch CDX plywood, which withstands indirect exposure to moisture.
 See Anatomy of an Outdoor Shed or Playhouse for more about typical shed construction.